 - Wage replacement.
 North Carolina workers’ compensation law provides that an injured worker unable to do any work is entitled to two-thirds of their average weekly wage.
 These benefits will be paid to the injured worker until they are able to return to work.
 These workers’ compensation benefits are tax-free.

 - Payment of all related medical expenses.
 North Carolina workers’ compensation law requires the employer to pay all medical expenses related to the worker’s accident or occupational disease.
 The employer is required to pay 100% of the approved medical bills.
 The medical providers cannot charge the injured worker directly for these medical services.

 - Compensation for permanent impairment.
 North Carolina workers’ compensation law requires the employer to pay the injured worker for any permanent impairment of a body part.
 The amount of benefits to be paid for an impaired body part depends upon the part of the body that is impaired and the degree and extent of impairment.

 In addition, North Carolina’s workers’ compensation law provides other benefits to injured workers.
 Our Raleigh workers' comp lawyers will answer your questions and, in an appropriate case, will help you obtain a substantial settlement for your claim.
-Among the questions our workers' comp lawyers answer:

 - Am I entitled to workers' comp in NC?